artsandmetaphysics/goodlifeodyssey/meditations/duty-to-others-and-platos-apology.md

 title: >
   Duty to Others and Plato's _Apology_
 description: >
-  But what is the right balance between duty to others and duty to family?
-And how should we fulfill our duty to others?
+  How do we balance our duty to others and our duty to family?
 Socrates' life, as presented in Plato's _Apology_, provides material for reflection.
 date: 2020-07-03
 ---